Ostrowiec Świętokrzyski: Early history

 The oldest testimonies of human habitation date back to the Stone Age (ca 4000 BC).
 At that time, there were nomadic tribes belonging to, among others, the Lengyel and Globular Amphora cultures.
 They came here from Danube river region.

 The earliest documents about Ostrowiec village, that gave beginning to the contemporary Ostrowiec Świętokrzyski come from 14th century.
 At that time the village was called Ostrow, and was located on the right bank of the Kamienna.
 In the early 16th century, a local nobleman Kacper Maciejewski tried to establish here a town, but failed to do so.
 In 1564 town charter was granted to the settlement of Denków (also called Wielki Michów), which is now one of the Ostrowiec districts.
-Denków was a private town, administratively located in the Sandomierz County in the Sandomierz Voivodeship in the Lesser Poland Province of the Polish Crown.
+Denków was a private town, administratively located in the Sandomierz County in the Sandomierz Voivodeship in the Lesser Poland Province of the Kingdom of Poland.

 The city itself, at that time part of Sandomierz Voivodeship, was built from scratch in 1597 by Jakub Gawroński of Rawa coat of arms on the left bank of the Kamienna river, situated in the Vistula river basin.
 It received town privileges in 1613.
 It became a property of Janusz Ostrogski, a statesman and one of the richest magnates of the Polish–Lithuanian Commonwealth.
 Later it belonged to many Polish aristocratic families: Tarnowski family, Czartoryski family, Lubomirski family, Radziwiłł family, Zasławski family, Sanguszko family, Wielopolski family, Dobrzański family, Łubieński family.

-Industrialisation
+Industrialization

 In the late 18th and early 19th centuries, Ostrowiec emerged as a main center of Polish industry.
 Following the idea of Stanisław Staszic, who promoted industrialization of the Kamienna river valley, based on local deposits of coal and iron ore, numerous plants were opened in the area.
 In 1837 - 1839, the Klimkiewicz Steelworks was opened (named after its founder Antoni Klimkiewicz), which later came to be known as the Ostrowiec Works (Zaklady Ostrowieckie).
 The plant became the second largest in Congress Poland, and in its vicinity, various enterprises were opened, together with workers establishment.

 Ostrowiec was one of main centers of the Revolution in the Kingdom of Poland (1905–1907).
 On 27 December 1905 the so-called Ostrowiec Republic was established, and for two weeks, the town and the county were ruled by the Polish Socialist Party, headed by Ignacy Boerner.
 The Republic was ended after the arrival of two infantry regiments of the Imperial Russian Army.
-The Ostrowiec Works was severely damaged during World War I, and on 3 November 1918 newly-established Polish authorities took control over Ostrowiec.
+The Ostrowiec Works was severely damaged during World War I, and on 3 November 1918 newly established Polish authorities took control over Ostrowiec.
 In the Second Polish Republic Ostrowiec developed, due to its location in Central Industrial Area.
 The town belonged to Opatow County, and before World War II its population was app.
 30,000.
 In 1937 it was officially named Ostrowiec Swietokrzyski.
 Earlier on, the names Ostrowiec Kielecki and Ostrowiec nad Kamienna had been used.